Isingh45/vlsi-4b5b-line-encoder-lfsr-scrambler/README.md

 This project implements a digital communication pipeline featuring 4B/5B encoding, dual 16-bit LFSR scrambling/descrambling, serialization, and decoding logic.
 The system was developed using LogicWorks for schematic design and Magic VLSI for CMOS layout implementation and verification.

-The project demonstrates a hierarchical VLSI design flow, progressing from digital logic design and subsystem verification to physical layout generation and simulation-based validation.
+The project demonstrates a hierarchical VLSI design flow from digital logic design and subsystem verification to physical layout generation and simulation-based validation.

 ---